-4. Rotate the caster so wheel (A) is parallel to the walking beam to assist with moving the extensions.
+5. Rotate the caster so wheel (A) is parallel to the walking beam to assist with moving the extensions.
 Pull walking beam extension (B) out to desired position and line up bolt holes.

-Walking beam extension (B) can be adjusted into three working positions.
+The walking beam extension (B) can be adjusted into three working positions.

-5. Install two M24 x 60 bolts and washers (C) on bottom of the beam.
-Do NOT tighten.
+- 6. Install two M24 x 60 bolts and washers (C) on the bottom of beam.
+Do NOT tighten. - Install two M24 x 60 bolts coated with anti-seize compound and M24 flat washers (A) from the toolbox in the outboard side of the walking beam.
+Do NOT fully tighten.